How to Port an Existing Number to VoIP in 6 Easy Steps

-If you’re looking for a full-featured VoIP provider offering free number porting, check out RingCentral.
-It ports most toll-free, wireless, landline phone numbers in the U.S. and allows the transfer of more than 100 numbers from the same carrier.
-All you need is your personal identification number (PIN) and account number, and the cost of transferring your number from an existing carrier is shouldered by RingCentral.
+RingCentral is our top-ranking VoIP phone system with free number porting.
+It ports most toll-free, wireless, and landline phone numbers in the U.S. and allows the transfer of over 100 numbers from the same carrier.
+All you need is your personal identification number (PIN) and account number.

 1. Gather Account Details From Your Old Carrier

-- The account number for your current phone service
+- The account number of your current phone service

 - Your PIN or passcode